brandonkramer/lando-laravel-environment/README.md

 ```
 ## What now?
-While writing commands with Lando for local Laravel development; replace php, prefix npm and composer with lando for example `lando artisan migrate` or `lando npm install`
+While writing commands with Lando for local Laravel development; replace php and prefix npm with lando for example `lando artisan migrate` or `lando npm install`
 ### Install Authentication
 https://laravel.com/docs/7.x/frontend

 Since Laravel 6 the `artisan make:auth` command (Auth scaffolding) has been moved into a separate package.
 The scaffolding is now located in the laravel/ui Composer package, which may be installed using Composer:
 ```
+// Make sure you are in the app directory, if not then: cd app

+// Install package
 lando composer require laravel/ui

+// Run the following to compile your fresh scaffolding. lando npm install && lando npm run dev
 ```
 Once the laravel/ui package has been installed, you may install the frontend scaffolding using the ui Artisan command: